The dictionaries

 other words which are formed from the same stem as "qajaavoq".

-The sign gives them status as entry words.
+This sign gives them status as entry words.
 Greenlandic words with another stem

 are given the sign "=".